Do Psychic Phenomena Exist?

 So these are the reasons why I am inclined to accept the existence of telepathy and pre-cognition.
 I don’t think of myself as gullible or superstitious—I like to believe that I’m open-minded and rational.
 You may disagree—but hopefully my arguments will prompt you to examine your beliefs.

-Steve Taylor, Ph.D. is a senior lecturer in psychology at Leeds Metropolitan University, UK.
-He is the author of The Fall: The Insanity of the Ego in Human History and Back to Sanity. www.stevenmtaylor.com
+Steve Taylor, Ph.D. is a senior lecturer in psychology at Leeds Beckett University, UK.
+He is the author of Spiritual Science: Why Science Needs Spirituality to Make Sense of the world.

 (1) Daryl Bem’s original paper: http://caps.ucsf.edu/wordpress/wp-content/uploads/2011/02/bem2011.pdf